siraat-ai-academy/freelance-content-writing-suite-by-jamalu/readme-updated.md

 ---

-# 🧰 Structured Service List: Freelance Content Writer (Jamalu Edition)
+# 🧰 Structured Service List: Freelance Content Writer (Eks2 Edition)

 A full-spectrum, categorized breakdown of high-value services a modern, soulful content writer can offer — from blogs to brand strategy.